 Yes, if you have a 40-year mortgage, you can use HARP.
-You must make sure that you mortgage is backed by Fannie Mae or Freddie Mac, though, and that you meet all other eligibility requirements.
+You must make sure that your mortgage is backed by Fannie Mae or Freddie Mac, though, and that you meet all other eligibility requirements.

 Not every bank is participating in the HARP 2.0 program.
 If you’ve been told that your bank can’t or won’t help you, just try with a different bank.
 There are many banks that are participating in the program.

 No, HARP 2.0 is not meant for Alt-A mortgages.
-It's for mortgages backed by Fannie Mae or Freddie Mac only.
+It’s for mortgages backed by Fannie Mae or Freddie Mac only.
 Alt-A mortgages were among the loan types rumored to be a part of HARP 3, but HARP appears unlikely to pass at this time.
-The FHFA has said that the creation of a HARP 3 loan is low-priority at this time.

-If your current mortgage is interest only, you may be able to use HARP.
-If your interest only mortgage is a conforming loan backed by Fannie Mae or Freddie Mac, you should be HARP-eligible.
+If your current mortgage is interest-only, you may be able to use HARP.
+If your interest-only mortgage is a conforming loan backed by Fannie Mae or Freddie Mac, you should be HARP-eligible.
 Otherwise, your loan may be an Alt-A or sub-prime mortgage in which case you will not be HARP 2-eligible.

 If your current mortgage is a balloon mortgage, you may be able to use HARP.
 It depends on whether your loan is conforming, and whether it’s backed by Fannie Mae or Freddie Mac.